Jeff Zeleny: Career

-In 2000, he left to write for The Chicago Tribune.
+In 2000, he left to write for the Chicago Tribune.
 He covered the presidential campaigns in 2000 and 2004 for the paper.
 While at the Tribune, he won the Pulitzer Prize for Explanatory Journalism for his work on a series about air traffic control problems nationwide.

-In 2006, The New York Times hired him to cover politics, and he covered the 2012 presidential election for the paper, while being their lead reporter.
+In 2006, The New York Times hired him to cover politics, and he covered the 2012 presidential election for the paper, while being its lead reporter.
 At President Barack Obama's 100-day press conference in April 2009, Zeleny received attention from media blogs for asking President Obama how he was "surprised, troubled, enchanted, and humbled" during his first days in office.

-Zeleny was hired in February 2013 by ABC News to be their senior Washington correspondent and to file stories for the website.
-He was honored by The Stuttering Foundation in May 2013.
+Zeleny was hired in February 2013 by ABC News to be its senior Washington correspondent and to file stories for the website.

+Zeleny was honored by The Stuttering Foundation in May 2013.

 He joined CNN in March 2015, and in January 2017 was named Senior White House Correspondent.
 In January 2021, Zeleny was named Chief National Affairs Correspondent.